czbiohub-sf/MIDAS/docs/overview.rst

 MIDAS Reference Database
 ------------------------

-For all MIDAS 2.0 analysis, users need to choose
+For all MIDAS2 analysis, users need to choose

 #. a valid precomputed MIDASDB name (uhgg, gtdb) as ``--midasdb_name``
 #. a valid local path for the downloaded MIDASDB ``--midasdb_dir``.